-1

-Song Title in Window Caption

-☑ Enable Undo For Event Level Editing

-☑ Dialogs use Ctl3D Effects

-Syse x Input Buffers: 3

-Sysex Input Buffer Size: 128

-Silent Message Boxes

-Restore 'Never Ask Again' Questions

-Number of Undo Levels: 5

-Undo w arning message threshold (in megs): 50

-☑ Enable Flyby Hints

-☑ Left click on track-type icon in Tracks Window shows pop-up menu

-☐ Click and drag MIDI tracks to other programs as .MIDI files

-Default Measure Offset: -2

-☐ When resizing the program, resize and cascade the windows inside the main window

-Advance current time after dragging/dropping a file onto the Tracks Window

-Initial Track Type: Audio - Stereo ~

-Default Track Volume (0-127): 100

-Default Audio Track Volume Boost (trim) -24 to +24 db:
+Song Title in Window Caption Song Title in Window Caption: This checkbox, when enabled, displays ☑ Enable Undo For Event Level Editing the song title in the main window's caption.
+If you prefer to have only a ☑ Dialogs use Ctl3D Effects song's file name displayed, you can uncheck this option.
+Sysex Input Buffers: 3 Enable Undo For Event Level Editing: This feature, when checked, Sysex Input Buffer Size: 128 will allow you to undo the last event level edit in the Event list or Silent Message Boxes Notation window, such as inserting, deleting, changing, or moving a note.
+Restore 'Never Ask Again' Questions Dialogs Use Ctl3D effects: This checkbox ensures a modern appearance Number of Undo Levels: 5 for the program.
+Undo warning message threshold (in megs): 50 The SysEx Input Buffers setting offers the ability to change the amount of SysEx input buffers allocated before receiving a SysEx dump.
+This setting can range between 2 and 512.
+Left click on track-type icon in Tracks Window shows pop-up menu The SysEx Input Buffer Size settings let you change the size of each Click and drag MIDI tracks to other programs as .MIDI files input buffer allocated by RealBand before receiving a SysEx dump.
+The default size is 128.
+You can decrease this to as low as 64K to as Default Measure Offset: -2 high as 1024K.
+When resizing the program, resize and cascade the windows inside the main window The Silent Message Boxes checkbox, when enabled, will prevent Advance current time after dragging/dropping a file onto the Tracks Window RealBand from making a "beeping sound" in situations where a message box is displayed.
+Initial Track Type: Audio - Stereo 🗸 Restore "Never Ask Again" Questions will restore pop-up message Default Track Volume (0-127): boxes in which "Never Ask This Again" was chosen.
+Default Audio Track Volume Boost (trim) -24 to +24 db:  😭